-We are excited to welcome you as a patient at Community Health Center of Cape Cod.
+We are excited to welcome you as a patient at Community Health Center.

-Our mission is to improve the health status of the community we serve through the provision of comprehensive, high quality, compassionate health care to all, regardless of ability to pay.
+Our mission is to improve the health and well-being of the community we serve through the provision of comprehensive, high quality, compassionate health care to all, regardless of ability to pay.

-To become a new patient at the Health Center, follow these very simple steps:
+To become a new patient at Community Health Center, follow these very simple steps:

 - Complete New Patient Admissions Packet.
-Read and complete a new patient admissions packet, included at the bottom of this page, and available at all Health Center sites.
+Read and complete a new patient admissions packet, included at the bottom of this page, and available at all Community Health Center sites.
 Return your completed registration forms to any office, by mail or by faxing them to 508-477-7028.

 - Apply for insurance if needed.
 We offer insurance enrollment support at our Mashpee office from on Monday-Friday from 9 am to 4 pm, or you can call 508-477-7090 ext.
 1155 for more information.

 - Choose a primary care provider.
-We will contact you, within 5 days to help you choose a PCP and schedule a new patient appointment.
+We will contact you, within 5 days to help you choose a Primary Care Provider (PCP) and schedule a new patient appointment.
 If you have not heard from us within 2 weeks, feel free to contact our Patient Engagement Center at 508-477-7090.

 That’s it!
-Once you’re a patient at Community Health Center of Cape Cod, you will join the thousands of other patients who enjoy the convenience, experience and expertise of our fantastic care team.
+Once you’re a patient at Community Health Center, you will join the thousands of other patients who enjoy the convenience, experience and expertise of our fantastic care team.

 Frequently Asked Questions